Series: Meeting with God

 What are some other ways that you have found helpful to engage in meditation?

 The goal of meditation is to meet with God, so that we might know him, know ourselves, and know God’s world according to His perspective.
-It’s chewing on God’s word in our mind and heart.
-It’s massaging these thoughts and verses in our minds.
+It’s spending effort and energy to know God’s word in our mind and heart.
+It’s repeating these thoughts and verses in our minds that we might, as God so often instructs us, remember Him and the truth.
 With that in mind, let’s be like the psalmist in Psalm 77:11-12 when he says, “I will remember the deeds of the Lord; yes, I will remember your wonders of old.
-I will ponder all your work, and meditate on your might deeds.”
+I will ponder all your work, and meditate on your mighty deeds.”

-In the end, you can think no thoughts of God greater than what He really is.
-So let’s allow scripture to drive us into a deep pondering of God.
-Ponder anew what the Almighty can do.
+Ultimately, we can think no greater thoughts of God than what He already really is.
+So, let’s allow scripture to drive us into a deep pondering of God.
+As the hymn on your handout says, “Praise to the Lord, who doth prosper thy work and defend thee / Surely His goodness and mercy here daily attending / Ponder anew what the Almighty can do / If with His love He befriend thee”.
 Ponder who He is.
 What kind of a God would create the world from nothing?
 What kind of a God would part the sea to save His people from sure death?
-What kind of a God would kill His own son so that we could come to Him, full access through Christ, and enjoy Him forever?
-Hannah was right when she said, “There is none holy like the Lord; there is none besides you; there is no rock like our God (1 Sam.
-2:2).”
+What kind of a God would send and sacrifice His own son so that His people could be restored to Him, to glorify and enjoy Him forever?
+Hannah was right when she said in 1 Samuel 2:2, “There is none holy like the Lord; there is none besides you; there is no rock like our God.”